-Through personal appearahces and the European release of four albums in as many years, Alan has proven that he was right.
-He draws large crows and rave reviews on the Continent, and his most recent LP, Chemins De Terre, was named best folk album of 1973 by Britain’s Melody Maker.
+Through personal appearances and the European release of four albums in as many years, Alan has proven that he was right.
+He draws large crowds and rave reviews on the Continent, and his most recent LP, Chemins De Terre, was named best folk album of 1973 by Britain’s Melody Maker.

 “But you know, I thought I would have to be recognized abroad, especially in England, before the French would notice me,” he states.
 “And in fact, it was the other way around.
 When I sang in Paris and on the radio, it was a very important thing psychologically for the Breton.
 They were used to following what was coming from Paris.
 And just at that moment, they hear Breton music coming from there.”

 Since those first days of Alan’s acceptance, his music has undergone considerable evolution.
 Back then, he performed mostly alone, and guitar, bass, and organ-playing friends joined him only for especially big gigs.
 Today, he works regularly with a group consisting of Michel Santangeli (drums), Pascal Stive (organ), Jacky Thomas, known as Blet (bass guitar), Dan Ar Bras (guitar), and Rene Werneer (fiddle).
 And now, besides his harp, Alan plays such instruments as the Scottish bagpipe, the bombarde (a Breton pipe), drums, and the Irish tin whistle.